CleverRaven/Cataclysm-DDA/doc/USER_INTERFACE_AND_ACCESSIBILITY.md

 The screen reader will start reading at "weak" even though that's above the terminal cursor.

-Behaviour like this means that screen readers struggle with certain common UI layouts.
+Behavior like this means that screen readers struggle with certain common UI layouts.
 Some examples are listed below.
 Examples of how to implement theses changes can be found in `src/newcharacter.cpp`.